redis/redis-doc/commands/latency-history.md

-The `LATENCY HISTORY` command returns the raw data of the `event`'s latency spikes time series.
+The `LATENCY HISTORY` command returns the raw data of the _event_'s latency spikes time series.

-This is useful to an application that wants to fetch raw data in order to perform monitoring, display graphs, and so forth.
+This is useful to an application that wants to fetch raw data to perform monitoring, display graphs, and so forth.

-The command will return up to 160 timestamp-latency pairs for the `event`.
+The command will return up to 160 timestamp-latency pairs for the _event_.

-Valid values for `event` are:
+Valid values for _event_ are:
 * `active-defrag-cycle`
 * `aof-fsync-always`
 * `aof-stat`